-17.2.18.38 <t-value-first-help-point>
+18.2.18.38 <t-value-first-help-point>

-- Description: A zonation point is close to a surface if it is closer than <t-value-first-help-point> times the prediction uncertainty.
+Description: A zonation point is close to a surface if it is closer than <t-value-first-help-point> times the prediction uncertainty.
 A close zonation point gives a surface constraint used when conditioning to zone logs.
-See Step 3 on page 224 for more details.
+See Step 3 on page 211 for more details.

-- Argument: Positive real

-- Default: 2.5

-17.2.18.39 <t-value-second-help-point>
+18.2.18.39 <t-value-second-help-point>

 Description: A close zonation point and its associated surface constraint might cause the neighboring surface to violate the zonation point.
 Therefore, surface constraints usually come in pairs.
-See Step 3 on page 224 for more details.
+See Step 3 on page 211 for more details.
 If the zonation point is closer to the second surface than <t-value-second-help-point> times the prediction uncertainty, then this surface constraint is also used.